19bufordcarl/CarlRPG/Myth & Shadow/Magic/Enchanting/Enchanting.md

 	2. A failure consumes all Mythril, but does not ruin the item.
 	3. You cannot benefit from a [Full Rest](../../Game%20Procedures/Resting.md#Full%20Rest) that day, only a [Long Rest](../../Game%20Procedures/Resting.md#Long%20Rest).
 ### Passive Rules
-1. Enchantment [Spells](../Spells.md) range becomes as follows (unless otherwise augmented).
+1. Enchantment [Spells](../Spells.md) are subject to the following restrictions and modifications.
+	1. Prerequisite: You can only passively enchant spells with a duration that is not "None".
+	2. Target: You must be capable of targeting a humanoid with the spell.
-	1. Self: Applies [Spell](../Spells.md) to the wielder at all times, no [Concentration](../Concentration.md) required.
+	3. Range: The spell's range is ignored, it simply applies the [Spell](../Spells.md) to the wielder at all times.
-	2. Touch/Target: Cannot be enchanted this way.
-	3. AOE: Cannot be enchanted this way.
+		1. No [Concentration](../Concentration.md) is required for the passive enchantment.
-2. Enchantments benefit from [Upcast](../Spellcasting.md#Upcast) effects.
+3. Enchantments benefit from [Upcast](../Spellcasting.md#Upcast) effects.
 ## Buying and Selling
 By default, buying and selling magic items is reserved for high ranking members of the arcane guild, or black market dealers.
 The referee ultimately decides the prices, and might give discounts for friendly factions that they party does a lot of favors for.
 Generally speaking, buy for double the creation cost and sell for half.
 Hard to fence, hard to get.